 Who is Haley Young?
 Personally, I’d rather ask why is Haley Young.
 I believe that if you align your life with specific values, the rest will follow.

-Everything I do, I do to bring joy and insight to the world around me.
+In everything I do, I try to bring joy to the world around me.
 Whether it’s mustering up spirit for a mundane task, embracing a positive attitude in the face of challenges, or simply doing my best work day in and day out, I believe that we all have the capacity to be a light in this world.

 A fierce advocate for the power of honest vulnerability, I value feelings, connections, and relationships above all else.
 Yes, I love the process of creating content — but more than anything, I love what that content can do in the big picture.

 My passion for writing was birthed in the fourth grade when I wrote my first “novel” about a lost dog.
 300 word-processed pages later, I was hooked.
 Since then I’ve gone on to curate a personal writing portfolio, work professionally as a freelancer, and constantly find ways to incorporate a love of language into my life.

 My affair with design and development similarly began at a young age when I discovered HTML and CSS in grade school and found a passion for the possibilities they offered.
 Over the years I spent my free time casually building rudimentary websites until I decided in my first year of college to take this hobby more seriously and consider it as a profession.

 I’m majoring in marketing and earning a certificate in graphic design, and I’ll be graduating a year early in the spring of 2018.
 My coding ability has been self taught with the help of online resources like Treehouse and the kindness of various mentors.
 Upon graduation, I want to work in a creative capacity for a company where I can put my passions and skills to good use.